Smoky Cauliflower & Lentil Stew

 Lovely, smoky cauliflower and lentil stew – super wholesome and incredibly delicious.
 A recipe you’ll make again and again.

 I’m so excited that Autumn is finally here.
-I’m such a sucker for the leaves changing colour, the feeling and sound of stepping on a fallen leaf, the crisp winter’s air making its way through the trees and our bodies craving enormous bowls of delicious goodness to warm us up after work.
+I’m such a sucker for the leaves changing colour, the feeling, and sound of stepping on a fallen leaf, the crisp winter’s air making its way through the trees.

-But please don’t be scared of all the different spices that this recipe has.
-They perfectly balance each other out and mean you’re able to easily adjust to your own heat and spice preference.
+Don’t be scared of all the different spices that this recipe has.
+They balance each other out and mean you’re able to easily adjust to your own heat and spice preference.

 I absolutely love spicy food after travelling around the Middle East for many years, so I always add in an extra pinch or two when I make this dish.
-Also, skip a few of the scarier and more intense spices if you are making this for a family of little ones.
+Also, skip the more intense spices if you are making this for the family.

-I also finish this dish with lots of fresh coriander for an almost peppery kick to the final dish and then serve it with some chunks of fresh sourdough bread or deliciously fluffy flatbreads (I have a quick step-by-step tutorial on how to make the best effortless flatbreads here) as they are the perfect vehicle for soaking up and scooping up all that gorgeously rich liquid.
+I also finish this dish with lots of fresh coriander, and then serve it with some chunks of fresh sourdough bread or deliciously fluffy flatbreads.
+They are the perfect vehicle for soaking up and scooping up all that gorgeously rich liquid.

 The recipe is super simple to create and because it’s cooked all in one pan, makes the washing up a breeze!